 We now move on to the more technical areas in how power is delivered to the motor.
 While it may not be the most exciting of reads this area is rather important as it effects the quality of the ride.

 The cadence sensor (sometimes called a pedal assist sensor) or torque sensor is used to determine the power that's delivered from the motor.

-Cadence sensors are more basic and are found on e-bikes at the budget end of the market.
-Cadence sensors detect when there is pedal movement by using a series of magnets on the crank arm.
-The sensor determines the pedalling speed and delivers the power according to the manufacturer's setting for that cadence and the assist level setting.
+Cadence sensors detect when there is pedal movement by using a series of magnets on the crank arm, when movement is detected the motor then kicks in to "assist" the rider.
+The sensor determines the pedalling speed and delivers the power according to the manufacturer's setting for that cadence and the assist level setting set by the rider.
 However the supplied power may not always be enough to maintain the same speed - for example when going up hills.
 The rider would then need to adjust the assist level setting to maintain the same speed.

 Note ring of magnets that detects pedal crank movement.

 Cadence sensors function like a switch in that power is either on or off for a given pedalling cadence.
 This can then provide a more unnatural or jerky riding experience.